 About Canadian Automated Export Declaration (CAED)

-The 2020 version of CAED will be available and ready for download on December 9, 2019.
+The 2020 version of CAED is available for download.

 The CAED program will be replaced by a new export reporting system, the Canadian Export Reporting System (CERS), by July 2020.
 The Canada Border Services Agency (CBSA) and Statistics Canada have mutually agreed to retire CAED due to its aging technology.
 CERS is being designed by the CBSA to meet current export program requirements while providing flexibility to allow for future enhancements.
 The CBSA will engage industry stakeholders to seek feedback on the system design and roll-out strategy.